Gosforth Cross

 The Gosforth Cross is a large stone monument in St Mary's churchyard at Gosforth in the English county of Cumbria, dating to the first half of the 10th century AD.
 Formerly part of the kingdom of Northumbria, the area was settled by Scandinavians some time in either the 9th or 10th century.
 It has gained reputation for its combination of Christian symbols with Nordic symbols, being a tangible piece of evidence of the impact of the Christianization of Scandinavia.

+The deities depicted on the monument have been identified with Sigyn attempting to protect her bound husband Loki, a horn-wielding Heimdallr, Víðarr in the process of defeating Fenrir, and Thor in a failed attempt to capture Jörmungandr.
+The images likely adapt scenes from the Poetic Edda.
+Also depicted on the monument is the crucifixion of Jesus.
+The tree-like design of the base of the cross may represent Yggdrasil or a mythical tree of life.

 Description

 The Gosforth Cross has elaborate carvings which have been interpreted as representing characters and scenes from Norse mythology, similarly to how the Jelling stones in Denmark depict Jesus with other Norse mythological characters.
 Its design is modelled after the cross design that originated during the Christianization of Ireland.
 The Gosforth Cross was first identified in 1886 by the amateur antiquarian Charles Arundel Parker in his book The Ancient Crosses at Gosford and Cumberland.
 He demonstrated that the cross showed scenes described in the Poetic Edda.
 Those include images identified as: